 - Examination of pricing trends for key North American and European wholesale gas markets

-- Assessment of the impacts of new and proposed infrastructure projects
+- Assessment of the impacts of new and proposed infrastructure on LNG and underground gas storage projects

 - A detailed patent analysis

-- Profiles of the top players in the field
+- Comprehensive company profiles of the top players in the market.